typeorm/typeorm/docs/connection-options.md

 * `applicationName` - A string visible in statistics and logs to help referencing an application to a connection (default: `undefined`)

+* `updateSearchPath` - A boolean to control whether to update the connection's search path to prioritize the connection's schema (default: `false`)

 ## `sqlite` connection options

 * `database` - Database path.
 For example "./mydb.sql"